CristanchoLina/BVD_farmersdecisions/README.md

 ## Code BVD with vaccination decisions
 The script bvd_with_vaccination_dynamics.ipynb used for simulating the model with the vaccination decision component.
-The folder inf_beef_J contains all the (fictitious) data that is needed to run it.

 ## Herd-based parameters: